Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/contexthandler/_index.md

 </Request>
 ```

-The enriched decision request contains all the needed attributes so PDP can identify the correct policy and evauluate the request based on it.
+The enriched decision request contains all the needed attributes for subject and resource so PDP can identify the correct policy and evauluate the request based on it.
-Context handler uses instance data from storage.

 ```xml {linenos=false,hl_lines=[3,12,29]}
 <?xml version="1.0" encoding="utf-8"?>